-Today I am showing you how to make guacamole.
-This classic guacamole is packed with veggies, and it is a delicious appetizer or snack.
+Today I am showing you how to make guacamole from scratch.
+My version is packed with veggies, and it is a delicious appetizer or snack.

 But when you learn how to make guacamole, it may just become your favorite avocado dish.
 It certainly is mine!

 I made a quick video tutorial to show you how easy it is to make.

 Avocados are full of healthy fats and lots of great nutritional goodness.
 They contain lots of fiber and are rich in vitamins and minerals, such as B-vitamins, vitamin K, potassium, copper, vitamin E and vitamin C.

 Many people “lighten up” their guacamole by adding smashed peas, or by stirring in sour cream or Greek yogurt.
 Not me! 🙅🏼 I just cannot get on board with these methods.
 What can I say?!
 I am a guacamole purist!